apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 Analysis

-1. the WARN commands are the AWS SDK warning that because the S3A client uses an encryption algorithm which seek() requires, the SDK considers it less secure than the most recent algorithm(s).
+1. The WARN commands are the AWS SDK warning that because the S3A client uses an encryption algorithm which seek() requires, the SDK considers it less secure than the most recent algorithm(s).
 Ignore.

 * `header.x-amz-server-side-encryption="AES256"` : the file has been encrypted with S3-SSE.
 This is set up as the S3 default encryption, so even when CSE is enabled, the data is doubly encrypted.